XiaoHangjing/learning-journal/week4.md

 Overall, this week was useful because it introduced me to local development and how it fits into the website development process.

 Although the website itself was not very complex, I learned a lot about how WordPress works behind the scenes and why developers test websites locally before publishing them.

-Next week I hope to learn more about deployment and how to move a local WordPress site to a live hosting environment.